Picovoice/porcupine/binding/nodejs/README.md

 ### Web Browsers

 This npm package is for Node.js and **does not work in a browser**.
 Looking to run Porcupine in-browser?
-There are npm packages available for [Web](https://www.npmjs.com/package/@picovoice/porcupine-web), and dedicated package for [React](https://www.npmjs.com/package/@picovoice/porcupine-react).
+There are npm packages available for [Web](https://www.npmjs.com/package/@picovoice/porcupine-web)<!-- markdown-link-check-disable-line -->, and dedicated package for [React](https://www.npmjs.com/package/@picovoice/porcupine-react)<!-- markdown-link-check-disable-line -->.

 ## AccessKey